 - In order to ensure continued success, patients should create a plan for regular follow-up care with a dentist and sleep physician.

 Dr. Jay A. Nelson and his team offer comfortable, convenient oral appliances and combined therapy for patients.
-If you are interested in finding out more about oral appliance therapy to restore restful, rejuvenating sleep, contact our Wesley Chapel, FL practice to schedule a complimentary consultation.
+If you are interested in finding out more about oral appliance therapy to restore restful, rejuvenating sleep, contact our Wesley Chapel, FL dental sleep medicine office to schedule a complimentary consultation.